BigDataflow-system/BigDataflow/README.md

 2, Interfaces under the `BigDataflow/analysis/src/main/java/data`

 `Fact`: Fact of dataflow analysis.

-`Msg`:   Message of dataflow analysis, consisting of target vertex's id and outgoing fact of current vertex.
+`Msg`:   Message of dataflow analysis, consisting of target vertex's id and the outgoing fact of the current vertex.

 `Stmt`: Statement at each vertex of CFG.

 `StmtList`: Statement list at each vertex of CFG.

-`Tool` : Tool of dataflow analysis, consisting of merging, transfering, and propagating operations.
+`Tool` : Tool of dataflow analysis, consisting of merging, transferring, and propagating operations.

 `VertexValue`: Vertex attribute of each vertex in CFG, consisting of its statement list and fact.

 3, Interfaces under the `BigDataflow/analysis/src/main/java/analysis`

 `Analysis` : The implementation of the optimized distributed worklist algorithm.
-By overriding its functions, user can instantiate the `Msg`, `Fact`, `Tool` according to their client analysis.
+Users can instantiate the `Msg`, `Fact`, `Tool` by overriding its functions according to their client analysis.

 `MasterBroadcast`: Executed in the master node at the beginning of each superstep, used to broadcast the entries to CFG.

 4, After implementing the interfaces, compile the code to produce the jar